pekkalacd/Introduction-to-Python/Contributing.md

 ### 2. Clone the Repository<br>

-On your overview page, inside of your forked copy of this repository, navigate to a link called **Code**, click it.
+On your overview page, inside of your forked copy of this repository, navigate to a green button called **Code**, click it.

 <br>
 <p align="center"><img src = "https://user-images.githubusercontent.com/34849400/104873207-98f04300-5915-11eb-99c9-43f15a458568.png"/></p>